juliesymons/juliesymons/GettingStarted.md

 The cct-tutorial directory libcog/fields contains some examples using different types of fields. `CombiningFields` shows the various legal combinations of different fields.

+### Sensors

+Sensors are inputs to *tensor fields* from external data streams, such as video cameras or files, into a *compute graph*.
+The sensor can feed a frame from a video camera as a tensor field for computation within a compute graph.
+Other examples of external data streams are consoles, video displays, microphones, speakers, touch sensors, databases, and so on.

+In the `BackgroundSubtraction` example, the `ColorMovie` API from `cogio` feeds one frame into a *tensor field* for each step (or cycle) of the *compute graph*.
+The examples in the `cogio` folder of the tutorial illustrate APIs for reading movie files (in color or grayscale), a variety of image files, and a webcam.

+The `libcog/ScalarSensorActuatorExample` in the tutorial illustrates how to implement a scalar sensor and actuator using scala iterators and functions.

+`val date = new Sensor(Shape(3), getTime)`

+//Define the Sensor function which must be a parameterless function that returns
+  // an Option[Iterator[Float]]

+random, file sensor (nn has ByteDataSource and ByteLabelSource (byte file sensor), float data/label source (Float file sensor), label sensor), user defined sensors

+fieldShape
+nextValue  - optional iterator, next field in row-major order resetHook - reset to initial value desiredFramesPerSecond optional - to throttle back the speed, for example so movie is played at appropriate speed

+pipelined, unpipelined - pipelined sensors use the CPU to produce an input to the GPU while the GPU is working on the previous input

+which tutorial examples are relevant here

+### Actuators

+Actuators are *tensor fields* that are output from a *compute graph*.

+what can we say about actuators

+which tutorial examples are relevant here

 ## Operators

 - built-in